4 Employee Handbook Mistakes, And How to Avoid Them

 It’s simple: too often companies make simple mistakes that turn off employees from the get-go.

-From the technical jargon to the million and one pages about the same thing, employee handbooks are often overcooked and tough to wade through — and in the era of snackable content and 5-second attention spans, it’s no surprise many employees just aren’t interested.
+From the technical jargon to the million and one pages about the same thing, employee handbooks are often overcooked and tough to wade through — and in the era of snackable content and 5-second attention spans, it’s no surprise many employees just aren’t interested in reading it.

 If this is sounding all too familiar, don’t worry — we’ve got you.
 In this ultimate guide, we’ll share some of the top avoidable mistakes, pinpoint the companies that have nailed new-era employee handbooks, and show you how to create a handbook your whole team will love.